-The RN-BSN program is designed for completion in as little as three semesters of study once all general education requirements are completed.
-All nursing courses are offered as web courses and a total of 28 credits of nursing coursework via enrollment are required to complete the RN-BSN program.
+The RN to BSN program is designed for completion in as little as three semesters of study once all general education requirements are completed.
+All nursing courses are offered as web courses and a total of 30 credits of nursing coursework via enrollment are required to complete the RN-BSN program.

 *The School offers in-state tuition for all students enrolled in the RN-BSN program, regardless of residency.

-Depending on if you enter the RN-BSN program as a full- or part-time student, the progression plan will vary.
-Please view the progression plans listed on page 11 of our Student Handbook.
+Depending on if you enter the RN to BSN program as a full- or part-time student, the progression plan will vary.

 Our Student Services staff will be glad to answer your questions in person or by phone/e-mail.
 Please fill out the information request form via WVU Online and someone will be in touch.